-Driving lenses: safety and visual comfort on the road
+Driving glasses: safety and visual comfort on the road

 Driving a vehicle involves continuous visual effort.
-The eyes must quickly adapt to changes in light, detect details at a distance, and maintain focus on the road.
-To meet these requirements, driving lenses are specially designed to provide comfort, clarity, and enhanced protection for drivers.
+The eyes must adapt quickly to changes in light, detect distant details, and maintain focus on the road.
+To meet these requirements, driving lenses are specially designed, offering comfort, clarity, and enhanced protection for drivers.

 What are driving lenses?